Screening? Try our Mouse Fecal Panel:

 • Shorten the time required to confirm a clinical diagnosis of mouse polyoma virus

-• Ensure that vivariums are free of mouse polyoma virus
+• Help ensure that vivariums are free of mouse polyoma virus

 • Early prevention of spread of mouse polyoma virus among a vivarium